oktadev/okta-blog/_source/_posts/2022-02-28-shopping-app-with-node-minio.md

 mc mb play/okta-commerce
 ```

-### Set up bucket policy on MinIO play server

-Store product image assets can be set to public readwrite.
+**Set up bucket policy on MinIO play server:** Store product image assets can be set to public readwrite.
 Use `mc policy` command to set the [access policy](https://docs.minio.io/docs/minio-client-complete-guide#policy) on this bucket to "both".

 ```sh
 mc policy set public play/okta-commerce
 ```

-### Copy store's assets to MinIO bucket

-[Upload](https://docs.minio.io/docs/minio-client-complete-guide#cp) store product pictures into this bucket.
+**Copy store's assets to MinIO bucket:** [Upload](https://docs.minio.io/docs/minio-client-complete-guide#cp) store product pictures into this bucket.
 You can use these pictures:

 {% img
 blog/shopping-app-with-node-minio/coffee-1.jpg